neo-mashiro/MRI/lab2/README.md

 The observations from the plot above align with the pairs of images we have.

-In concrete, I1 and J1 are similar in terms of both grayscale intensities and positions, as a result, most points in the histogram center around the line `y = x`, with minor deviations due to the "blurred effect" of J1.
+In concrete, I1 and J1 are similar in terms of both grayscale intensities and positions, therefore, most points in the histogram center around the line `y = x`, with minor deviations due to the "blurred effect" of J1.

 I2 and J2 are also perfectly aligned with respect to pixel positions, but have slightly different grayscale intensities, therefore, we observe a line with a different slope and intercept, while the data points are still closely clustered.

 I3/J3 and I4/J4 show the images of two different people.
 Since the images are less similar to each other, data points in the histogram are more scattered around.
 This pattern is also observed in the last two pairs of images where a slice of brain is shown.
 However, the details of the brain are greyed out in J5 and J6 using a constant intensity around 100.
 Consequently, many data points overlap on the vertical line `x = 100`, where the grayscale intensity on the y axis ranges from roughly 10~140, corresponding to the intensity within the brain as in I5 and I6.

-To further ensure that our histogram implementation is correct, we have visualized the histogram on the same data using the `numpy` built-in function `np.histogram2d()`.
-As we can see, this histogram is almost exactly the same as ours except that the handling of bins is more precise.
+Below is the visualization of the histogram on the same data using the `numpy` built-in function `np.histogram2d()`.
+As we can see, it's almost exactly the same as ours except that the handling of bins is more precise.

 ![img](images/11.png)

 ## Part 2: similarity criteria

+**Write three functions that calculates the sum squared difference, the Pearson correlation coefficient and mutual information between two images of the same size (no for loops).
+Test the functions on the different pairs of images and briefly justify.**

-Given the six pairs of images (I1,J1) ~ (I6,J6), for each pair we calculate the sum of squared difference, Pearson correlation coefficient and mutual information, and print out the results to the console.
+Given six pairs of images (I1,J1) ~ (I6,J6), for each pair we calculate the sum of squared difference, Pearson correlation coefficient and mutual information, and print out the results to the console.

 ```
 (I1, J1) sum sqr diff = 16084808